geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 There's a bunch of, oh, that is those being equals to three test speed versus torch and solve a jam something.

 ##### **Geohot** [[00:50:29](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3029)]
 Some people were working on it.
 I don't know.
 I mean, they're just really hard to do without massively rethinking things.
 Or change the input size to be much bigger.
 I'll delete the NV one.
 There's no way that one's going to happen.
-The LVM ones, maybe.
+The LLVM ones, maybe.
 Update with the Whisper Web GPU.
 There seems to be some progress.
 Yeah.

 ##### **Chenyu** [[00:51:29](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3089)]
 So generally for these ones, it's use your best judgment.
 And we will only evaluate the code and the output quality.